ComposableFi/whitepaper/whitepaper.md

 ### 4.1 Nameservices
 A nameservice is a simple registry that maps identifications to names (e.g: DNS).
 This feature can also be used to link blockchain addresses to names (e.g: nicknames).
 Nameservices improve the semantic meaning of decentralized protocols, help the inexperienced user, bridge different platforms, decrease the possibility of making errors when creating transactions and contribute to promote identity and digital ownership on Web3.

-While other projects have already explored the benefits of using nameservices \cite{ProtonchainBlockchain}.
+While other projects have already explored the benefits of using nameservices [@ProtonchainBlockchain].
 To the best of our knowledge, Composable Finance will be the first one to provide cross-chain and cross-layer nameservice support.
 Providing nameservice support on a single chain is relatively trivial.
 However, maintaining nameservices across different layers and chains poses new challenges.
 We will take care of the details such as key management, data synchronization and finality on different chains so that the whole process is translucent to the final user.
 Therefore, no matter the network or the token, we will be able to support names and addresses indistinctly.

 Nameservices help to accomplish our vision of a less fragmented and more accessible blockchain space.
 Where a single interface helps to leverage the composability of the DeFi space, unlocking its full potential and enabling new projects.